andresugartechea/introToIM/finalProject/day1/day1.md

 ## Code commented:

-I used the example code on Arduino to test each digital an analog sensor, as well as the LEDs and the speaker.
+I used the example code on Arduino to test each digital and analog sensor, as well as the LEDs and the speaker.

 <img src="testAnalog.png" width="800" />